dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+server/index.md

 };
 ```

-Let's fill them in now with filler and then deal with the details later.
+Let's just have them empty for now and then deal with the details later.  ⚠️ Note now this is a bit different from what we did in SA7.
+There we played with promises, but to simplify things here we'll just pass in `req, res` from our routes directly to the controller.
+Up to you how you prefer it, but this way is a bit terser.

 ### Routing

 Now we are ready to wire it all together with routes!
-The way we are doing it earlier is not very extensible.
-We should create a separate file for routes, like we did with React.
+The way we were doing it earlier is not very extensible.
+Lets create a separate file for routes.

 🚀 Create:  `app/router.js`.